vuestorefront/vue-storefront/packages/core/docs/advanced/server-middleware.md

 A front-end application sometimes needs an additional API endpoint - that's also possible since you have a server written in express.js.

-All credentials for your platform are stored only on the backend side, there are no shared keys in the browser.
+All platform credentials are stored only on the server side and not exposed to the frontend part of your application.

 ## How it works (in a nutshell)